Techie + Gamers

 Tailgate N Go – Update Following Shark Tank!

-Nicholas BeckerBy Nicholas BeckerDecember 25, 2024
+Nicholas BeckerBy Nicholas BeckerMarch 14, 2026

 Tailgate N Go

-Kobe is the youngest of the bunch and was born deaf.
-He claims that it’s a unique way of experiencing life and is studying anthropology at the University of Northern Colorado.
+Taylor studied mass communication at Colorado Mesa University and dived into entrepreneurship straightaway.
+Kobe is the youngest of the family.
+He has described it as a unique way of experiencing life.
+He also studied anthropology at the University of Northern Colorado.

-Founding the Tailgate N Go
+Getting Tailgate N Go off the Ground

 During a camping trip, Ron couldn’t help but notice a nearby group of campers who carried a lot of things with them.
 Nothing was organized, and it inspired the Colorado inventor to create a solution.